 For Type-2 random access procedure with common configuration of PRACH occasions with Type-1 random access procedure, if N<1, one SS/PBCH block index is mapped to 1N consecutive valid PRACH occasions and Q contention based preambles with consecutive indexes associated with the SS/PBCH block index per valid PRACH occasion start from preamble index R. If N≥1, Q contention based preambles with consecutive indexes associated with SS/PBCH block index n, 0≤n≤N-1, per valid PRACH occasion start from preamble index n⋅NpreambletotalN+R, where Npreambletotal is provided by totalNumberOfRA-Preambles for Type-1 random access procedure.

 For link recovery, a UE is provided N SS/PBCH block indexes associated with one PRACH occasion by ssb-perRACH-Occasion in BeamFailureRecoveryConfig.
 For a dedicated RACH configuration provided by RACH-ConfigDedicated, if cfra is provided, a UE is provided N SS/PBCH block indexes associated with one PRACH occasion by ssb-perRACH-Occasion in occasions.
+For the PRACH transmission on a candidate cell [38.213, clause 21], a UE is provided N SS/PBCH block indexes associated with one PRACH occasion by ssb-PerRACH-Occasion-r18 in EarlyUL-SyncConfig.
 If N<1, one SS/PBCH block index is mapped to 1N consecutive valid PRACH occasions.
 If N≥1, all consecutive N SS/PBCH block indexes are associated with one PRACH occasion.

 < Unchanged parts are omitted >